hanglearning/NeighborFL/README.md

 ~~Replace `<path/to/data>` with the absolute path to the `data` folder where you've placed the downloaded [dataset](https://drive.google.com/drive/folders/1q_IPvLyWw7zJKSyQ89N8fGWVLAfRXaN8?usp=drive_link).
 For `-sp`, specify any desired path, such as `NeighborFL/pretrained_models`.~~

 It appears that running the above command on Google Colab may not produce the exact same pretrained models as those created on our local machine.
+We are concerned that this command may not reproduce the same models in other environments either.
 To reproduce our experiments precisely, please download the [pretrained models](https://drive.google.com/drive/folders/1WDqxGWr8iHX1uxZmA8gRjPN5MI8ul7_c?usp=drive_link) we used for our experiments.

 **2. Reproduce Experiments with the Pretrained Models**